Best Military Drone Stocks to Watch as Global Conflicts Rise

 The four military-drone stocks we examined here touch both ends of the risk spectrum for defense stocks.
 There are the lower-risk giants (Lockheed Martin and L3Harris Technologies).
 And there are the volatile, high-risk businesses (AeroVironment and Draganfly).

-If you’re seeking steady but modest gains with a lower investment risk, LMT and LHX are worth watching.
+If you’re seeking steady but modest gains with a lower investment risk, LMT and LHX are worth considering.

 These are reliably strong, established companies with long track records of success, plenty of government contracts, and products and solutions that fill essential needs.
 So, there probably won’t be much rapid growth here.
 But there likely won’t be a risk of rapid decline either.